 - Is the pain linked to an injury?

 - How has the pain changed over time?

-- What makes the pain worse and what makes it better?
+- What makes the pain worse and what makes it feel better?

-- What treatment has been used so far?
+- What treatment has taken place so far?

 - Has this ever happened before?